 Universal Design for Learning

 The UDL framework guides the design of instructional goals, assessments, methods, and materials that can be customized to meet individual needs.
 UDL prompts educators to provide learners with multiple means of engagement, representation, action and expression.
-Learn more about the Universal Design for Learning Guidelines on the CAST website.
+The CAST website if a great place to learn about the Universal Design for Learning Guidelines and to access inclusive resources.

 In 2017, educators from across Quebec went to the active learning classrooms at McGill University to talk about the connections between classroom space design and UDL.
 Here is a resource website that was developed following this meeting.